Mercat Cross, Edinburgh: Proclamations, burnings and punishments

-In 1591, John Dickson, convicted of parricide, was "broken upoun the row [wheel]" at the Cross.
-This is one of only two recorded instances of this brutal form of punishment being used in Scotland, the other having also occurred at the Cross.
+In 1591, John Dickson, convicted of parricide, was "broken upoun the rack" at the Cross.
+This is one of only two recorded instances of this brutal form of torture and execution being used in Scotland, the other having also occurred at the Cross.
 Jean Livingstoun of Dunipace, the wife of John Kincaid, Laird of Warriston had, with the connivance of her nurse, hired Robert Weir, one of her father's servants and her reputed lover, to murder her husband, which he did by strangling him in the night.
-Thanks to the intercession of her kinspeople, on 5 July 1600 Lady Warriston was granted the privilege of being beheaded by the Maiden at Girth-Cross rather than executed by one of the more usual methods for females, namely drowning or strangling before burning.
+Thanks to the intercession of her kinspeople, on 5 July 1600 Lady Warriston was granted the privilege of being beheaded by the Maiden at the Girth Cross at the foot of the Canongate rather than being executed by one of the more usual methods for females, namely drowning or strangling before burning.
 (Note: "Girth-Crosse—so called from having once stood at the foot of the Cannongate, near the Girth or sanctuary of Holyrood-house" (Kinloch 1827).)
 The nurse was burnt on the same day her mistress was beheaded.
 Four years later, in 1604, Weir was apprehended, tried and condemned to be "broken on ane cart wheel with ane coulter of ane pleughe in the hand of the hangman" next to the Mercat Cross.

 In 1600, after the failure of the Gowrie conspiracy the corpses of John, Earl of Gowrie and his brother Alexander Ruthven were hanged and quartered at the Mercat Cross, their heads were put on spikes at Edinburgh's Old Tolbooth and their limbs upon spikes at various locations around Perth.
 On 27 April 1601, James Wood was beheaded in the morning and Archibald Cornwall hanged in the afternoon.